How we help… social interaction

 Befriending

-Join our befriending service and we will introduce you to a befriender who will be on hand for regular telephone or video calls, email and SMS chats.
+Join our befriending service and we will introduce you to a befriender who will be on hand for regular telephone or video calls and email.
 “Now I have someone else and something else to think about!”

 Social groups